Selecting the Proper Bike

 Saddle height is another important factor in determining the bike size.
 The comfortable saddle height is determined by sitting on the saddle with one foot on the ground.
 You have the right fit if 1) you can easily move your weight to the other foot and 2) if you can touch the pedal at the bottom of the stroke with your leg straight.

-The position of the handlebars depend on the bike model but you must choose one that is comfortable – not too short, not too near, but, also, not too far.
+The position of the handlebars depending on the bike model but you must choose one that is comfortable – not too short, not too near, but, also, not too far.